itsthatguy/blog-test/source/blog/2013-08-08-shortstory-deadline.html.markdown

 “Holy shit, *thank you* civil disobedience!”
 Andy said as he swung under each rope like a spider monkey, making his way to the front.
 The rest followed like normal people.
 The Tsushi-nami menu popped-up in Christopher's Neural as he entered the queue.
 He tapped it, surrounding himself in a ring of delicious options.
 The Special Maki sushi appeared front and center.
 With every swipe of his hand, a new 3-dimensional sushi roll rotated in front of him.
 The descriptions, and the real-time taste simulations, made his stomach growl.

-*<The Cosmic Prawn: Tempura shrimp, crab salad, mango, cantaloupe, and goma dressing>*
+*&lt;The Cosmic Prawn: Tempura shrimp, crab salad, mango, cantaloupe, and goma dressing&gt;*

-*<The Crunchy Deckard: Soft shell crab, spicy yellowtail, kaiware, crispy noodles, spicy mayo>*
+*&lt;The Crunchy Deckard: Soft shell crab, spicy yellowtail, kaiware, crispy noodles, spicy mayo&gt;*

-*<The Big Ka-tuna: Spicy tuna, avacado, cream cheese, jalapeno, lightly fried, with eel sauce>*
+*&lt;The Big Ka-tuna: Spicy tuna, avacado, cream cheese, jalapeno, lightly fried, with eel sauce&gt;*

 Seeing the words 'cheese,' 'jalapeno,' and 'fried' made Christopher's hand dart out for the button.
 After tapping 'Confirm Purchase,' he watched his profile picture attach to the menu selection and pop behind the other orders in the queue.
 The task bar underneath couldn't move fast enough.